hyphanet/website/content/pages/help.md

   one.
 Using a dedicated identity for posting sensitive content, which doesn't chat too much, again will help.
-Another thing which makes a huge difference is connecting only to your friends (i.e. using darknet): This makes it extremely difficult for an attacker to get new connections closer to where he thinks you must be, just as it helps with correlation attacks.
+Another thing which makes a huge difference is connecting only to your friends (i.e. using darknet): This makes it extremely difficult for an attacker to get new connections closer to where they think you must be, just as it helps with correlation attacks.
 So the biggest problems with this attack are 1) Files which are not very popular fall off Hyphanet relatively quickly, so need to be reinserted, but it is not safe to reinsert